Sampling-based inference for large linear models, with application to linearised Laplace: Experimental details

-\textbf{Hyperparameter optimisation}: We tuned the learning rate, decay rate and gradient clipping strength using a rough grid search over orders of magnitude.
-We also chose the largest batch size that for which we could simultaneously optimise $6$ samples in parallel on a single hardware accelerator.
+\textbf{Hyperparameter optimisation} We tuned the learning rate, decay rate and gradient clipping strength using a rough grid search over orders of magnitude.
+This search only requires access to training data, since a lower loss value is always preferable when optimising samples.
+We chose the largest batch size for which we could simultaneously optimise $6$ samples in parallel on a single hardware accelerator.
 Similarly to the MNIST experiments, we did not optimise the number of optimisation epochs and instead chose large values that would ensure convergence.
 It is likely that our EM iteration can be sped up by decreasing the duration of the convex optimisation routines.

+\paragraph{EM iteration with KFAC} When using the KFAC approximation, we learn layer-wise regularisation strength parameters with the EM algorithm.
+We use the same procedure as for our sampling approximation, given in \cref{alg:sampling_classification}, but we do not use Mackay's fixed point iteration for the M step.
+When using the KFAC approximation to the posterior covariance, we find this iteration to suffer from strong oscillations of the regularisation parameter.
+These lead to slow convergence and even divergence in some settings.
+We instead update the regularisation parameters in the M step by applying gradient based optimisation to the evidence lower bound given in \cref{eq:model_evidence_fixed_mean_bound}.
+The KFAC approximation allows for fast log-determinant evaluation, making repeated evaluations of this objective feasable.

 Details for baselines and hyperparameters not mentioned explicitly in this subsection match those given for MNIST in the previous subsection.